ChASE-library/ChASE/docs/usage.rst

 external searching space size, and working MPI communicator, respectively.
 A 2D MPI grid will be internally by ChASE which is as square as possible.

-An example for the constructor for **Block Distribution** with user-customized 2D MPI grid is as follows
+An example for the constructor for **Block Distribution** with user-customized 2D MPI grid is given as follows

 .. code-block:: c++